 You may think after reading this history of Carroll, Dempsey & Thirkell that I am the very last person to pass on any ‘pearls of wisdom’ about running a company, as I was clearly not that good at it.
 But bear with me, I’m going to anyway.

-1. Don’t go into business with your best friend because it’s highly likely that
+1. Don’t go into business with your best friend because it’s highly likely that you’ll lose them.

 2. Never let the creative heart slip from the front of the company.